inBeat/inbeat-website/content/top-influencers/tiktok/food/greece/_index.md

 ---
-title: Top 10 Food TikTok Influencers In Greece In 2022
+title: Top 10 Food TikTok Influencers In Greece In 2023
 description: >-
-  Find top food TikTok influencers in Greece in 2022.
-Most popular hashtags: #fyp #tiktok #food #greece.
+  Find top food TikTok influencers in Greece in 2023.
+Most popular hashtags: #foryou #food #fyp #foryoupage.
 platform: TikTok
-hits: 18
+hits: 19
-text_top: See the top-rated TikTok influencers on inBeat.
+text_top: Identify the most popular TikTok accounts on inBeat.
-text_bottom: Our database has 18 TikTok influencers like this in Greece for you to work with.
+text_bottom: Our platform holds 19 TikTok influencers like this in Greece for you to collaborate.
 profiles:
   - username: "grigoris.apostolou"
     fullname: >-